WestpacCXTeam/GUI-source/_fonts/README.md

 [WBG](http://westpaccxteam.github.io/GUI_fonts/tests/WBG/) |
 [BT](http://westpaccxteam.github.io/GUI_fonts/tests/BT/)

 > The typography system caters for our multi-brand framework allowing us to implement brand specific web typography.
-Due to licensing issues we currently don’t
-> use many brand specific web fonts however we’re hoping to resolve this soon.
+Due to licensing issues we currently don’t use many brand specific web fonts however we’re hoping to resolve this soon.
 The system will then help us to implement brand specific fonts very easily.
-> Never use a web font without prior confirmation that you have the correct licence agreement in place.
+Never use a web font without prior confirmation that you have the correct licence agreement in place.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Release History

+* v2.0.5 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
+	* Updated BOM brand’s font to ‘LL Brown’
 * v2.0.4 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~
 	* Exposed some new Less mixins to help when styling elements with brand and body text styling.
 * v2.0.3 - `LESS/CSS` ~~`HTML`~~ ~~`JS`~~